ibm-cloud-docs/databases-for-mongodb-gen2/learn-dashboard-overview.md

 Every time you make administrative changes to your service (such as scaling, or taking a manual backup), a task starts up.
 The _Recent tasks_ panel shows only the **latest task**, including its name and progress bar.
 After completion, the most recent task remains visible for a short period of time.

-To view more than the latest task, you can configure an [{{site.data.keyword.logs_full}}](/docs/databases-for-mongodb?topic=databases-for-mongodb-logging) instance to capture and retain logs from your deployment.
+To view more than the latest task, you can configure an [{{site.data.keyword.logs_full}}](/docs/cloud-logs?topic=cloud-logs-getting-started){: external} instance to capture and retain logs from your deployment.

 A historical record of tasks from any time period is available through [{{site.data.keyword.atracker_full}}](/docs/databases-for-mongodb?topic=databases-for-mongodb-at_events).
 Tasks can also be retrieved programmatically from the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#listdeploymenttasks) and [CLI plug-in](https://cloud.ibm.com/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-tasks-list).